pedestal/pedestal/app/docs/design-spec.md

 # Conceptual Model

-Pedestal Applications can be divided into three areas of concern: user interfaces, services and the information model.
+Pedestal Applications can be divided into three areas of concern: user interfaces, services and the [information model](#information-model).
 User interfaces allow the application to communicate with a user.
 Services allow the application to communicate with external systems.
 The information model stores the application's state.
 These areas of concern communicate with each other using messages.
-There are two types of
+There are two types of messages:
-messages:

 - [*transform* messages](#transform-messages) tell the message target how to change.
-They cause a UI element or data in the data model to change.
+They cause a UI element or data in the information model to change.
 They can also be used to tell a service to make a request.
 (TBD: see open issue)

 - [*inform* messages](#inform-messages) describe how the message source has changed.
-They notify application logic that a UI element or data in the data model has changed, or that a service has returned a result (TBD: what about async input from service via SSE or websocket?
+They notify application logic that a UI element or data in the information model has changed, or that a service has returned a result (TBD: what about async input from service via SSE or websocket?
 Can't these just be inform messages?)

 ![Pedestal Overview](overview.png)